 Who would have thought 10 years ago that MSLs could influence the cost of care and patient outcomes?
 We started by solving a data problem first and making sure all the information is accurate, trustworthy, and reliable.

-According to the same study by ZS Associates, Medical Affairs leaders who were surveyed claim that medical analytics and, more specifically, AI and NLP are among their top areas of investments.
+According to the same study by ZS Associates, Medical Affairs leaders who were surveyed claim that medical analytics and, more specifically, AI and Natural Language Processing (NLP) are among their top areas of investments.
 In addition to scientific and therapy area training, the most desired attributes from future MSLs include the ability to use virtual tools and engage in value-based discussions.

 In addition, medical affairs organizations are thinking about building customer-centric engagement models because responsiveness and agility in responding to KOL queries and co-creating solutions with healthcare customers are increasingly important.
 Forging relationships with patient advocacy groups (PAGs) will also be critical in the future: all things AI can empower MSLs to do.